kpmckay/compression-estimator/README.md

 the utility compresses on 4KB boundaries and emulates compression bypass so that the data size does not grow for incompressible data.
 The number of threads strongly influences performance as per-core zlib is fairly slow, but with a sufficiently high number of threads, throughput can saturate Gen3 x4.
-This utility is intended to be run on non-ScaleFlux devices for customer evaluation, but the following sample is run against a CSD 2000.

 ## Sample Output (Block Device Scan)
 ```